UDC-GAC/ServerlessContainers/docs/deployment.md

 small (no more than 1 GiB for 30+ containers), it may be desirable to use in-memory storage

-Finally, other equirements include the Python3 runtime environment and other Python packages such as Flask.
+Finally, other requirements include the Python3 runtime environment and other Python packages such as Flask.

 ## Microservices